szaman19/Unlimited-Void/README.md

 ## Is this the best way to do it?

 No, but I wanted to do this.
-This adds all sorts of latency, going through http and tcp and what not.
+This adds all sorts of latency, due to `http` and `TCP` overhead and what not.
 Most of which can be overcome with some caching and other techniques.
 In general, this is not the best way to do it.
 But it is a fun way to do it.

+Another interesting way would be to start a deamon process and communicate via IPC (pipes, rpc, shared memory, etc.).
+Communicating over unix domain sockets (`UDS`) would be significantly faster than going over `TCP`.

 ## How do I use it?